isoraqathedh/isoraqathedh.github.com/Pseudo/Bigencenryin.md

 but this is the main backdrop behind which many of the comic books start on.

 # Publication background #
+Though the idea of a character seems to most of us as fairly straightforward, but as so it turns out this is not the case in Pasaru.
+In fact, before the publication of _Bigencenryin_, the world of literature has never once heard of this seemingly basic idea.

 The literature history of Pasaru at the time is much more mature than the paragraph above gives it credit for.
 There had been many stories written before _Bigencenryin_ and after it,